The Ultimate Pacific Northwest Family Campervan Trip

 Drive time: 3hrs

 Overview: Home of the famous Shakespeare festival, Ashland could be considered the heart of the Oregon arts culture.
-Walk around the old town center for a romantic evening of locally crafted food, music, and art shows.
+Therefore, walk around the old town center for a romantic evening of locally crafted food, music, and art shows.

 Stay: The Winchester Inn